Alfablos/python-rust-library-gs/README.md

 This *minimal* project illustrates how Rust can be used to write libraries that are then exposed to a Python runtime and imported.

+The repo is made up of 2 branches:
+* [**master**](https://github.com/Alfablos/python-rust-library-gs/tree/master): the simplest example of how to create a minimal rust library for python

+* [**stream-from-file**](https://github.com/Alfablos/python-rust-library-gs/tree/stream-from-file): a more complex example that shows how to asynchronously and lazily read a CSV file using `polars` and stream results to the python runtime that awaits.
+The `Source` trait is an abstraction, so other sources can be supported.

 ## Build